-If you do not configure Horizon Client to automatically connect USB devices to your remote desktop, you can still configure Horizon Client to reconnect to specific devices that occasionally restart.
-Otherwise, when a device restarts during an upgrade, the device will connect to the local system rather than to the remote desktop.
+If you do not configure Horizon Client to connect USB devices automatically to your remote desktop, you can still configure Horizon Client to reconnect to specific devices that occasionally restart.
+Otherwise, when a device restarts during an upgrade, the device connects to the local system rather than to the remote desktop.

-If you plan to attach a USB device such as a smart phone or tablet, which is automatically restarted during operating system upgrades, you can set Horizon Client to reconnect that specific device to the remote desktop.
-To perform this task, you edit a configuration file on the client.
+If you plan to attach a USB device such as a smart phone or tablet, which is restarted automatically during operating system upgrades, you can set Horizon Client to reconnect that specific device to the remote desktop.
+To perform this task, you edit a configuration file on the client system.

-If you use the Automatically Connect When Inserted option in Horizon Client, all devices that you plug in to the client system get redirected to the remote desktop.
-If you do not want all devices to be connected, use the following procedure to configure Horizon Client so that only certain USB devices get automatically reconnected.
+If you use the Automatically Connect When Inserted option in Horizon Client, all devices that you plug in to the client system are redirected to the remote desktop.
+If you do not want all devices to be connected, use the following procedure to configure Horizon Client so that only certain USB devices are reconnected.

 Determine the hexadecimal format of the vendor ID (VID) and product ID (PID) of the device.
 For instructions see the VMware KB article at http://kb.vmware.com/kb/1011600.